Why do I get a notification saying "You have a new extension"?

 How can I debug localhost?

-Microsoft Edge allows localhost access by default but treats “localhost” as an Internet site, so Intranet features like single sign on are disabled.
+Microsoft Edge allows localhost access by default but treats “localhost” as an Internet site, so Intranet features like integrated authentication are disabled.

 Does the WebBrowser control work with Microsoft Edge?